ninjaa/pro-bias/README.md

 - Based off of the [original GEval](https://docs.confident-ai.com/docs/metrics-llm-evals) from Confident AI's DeepEval and [this paper](https://arxiv.org/abs/2303.16634)
 - Uses a structured prompt inspired by Braintrust's approach [here](https://web.archive.org/web/20240907011400/https://www.braintrust.dev/docs/cookbook/recipes/EvaluatingChatAssistant#improve-scoring-with-a-custom-scorer)
-- Implements a choice-based scoring system (A to H) instead of direct numeric scores.
-See prompt [here](src/metrics/comparison_g_eval/template.py)
+- Implements a choice-based scoring system (A to H) instead of direct numeric scores, which was the flaw of the original GEval.
+LLMs are [notoriously bad at numeric scoring](https://www.nyckel.com/blog/calibrating-gpt-classifications/), and this was found to lead to systematic biases in evaluation.
+Choice-based scoring mitigates this problem and was found to more consistently align with human judgment.
+See G eval prompt and translation to scores [here](src/metrics/comparison_g_eval/template.py).
+The final score emitted maps largely to letter grades - 0, 0.2, 0.4, 0.6, 0.8, 1.0 are the possible outputs.
 - Requires explanations for each evaluation, enhancing transparency
 - Results in more stable, interpretable, and human-aligned evaluation metrics